Naver Green Factory

-The Green Factory is an office building located in Bundang-gu Seongnam-si of South Korea, and serves as the headquarters of Naver Corporation, a Korean internet content service company.
+The Naver Green Factory is an office building located in Bundang-gu Seongnam-si of South Korea, and serves as the headquarters of Naver Corporation, a Korean internet content service company.
 The building was completed in March 2010, with 27 floors above ground and 7 floors underground.

 The Green Factory's energy-saving features helped it win the acclaimed Good Design award in 2011.
 The building is also certified as 'Platinum' under the global green building design rating system LEED.

 Planning and construction

 The interior of the building was designed to provide as open an environment as possible, where the company's culture and values would be reflected.
 The intent was to create a working space which fosters better communication between employees.

 Design and structure

 Design

-Green Factory’s office spaces are designed like pods, which focus on a central open meeting area.
+Green Factory's office spaces are designed like pods, which focus on a central open meeting area.
 Most of the central meeting spaces have non-traditional furniture and match the casual theme represented throughout the rest of the interior.